alxtrkhv/devcontainer-templates/README.md

-# Python, Node.js & PostgreSQL Dev Container Template
+# Dev Container Template

-This repository contains a Dev Container template for Python, Node.js, and PostgreSQL development.
+This repository contains a Dev Container templates for development.

-## Template
+## Templates

 ### python-node-postgres